 My main research interests are in time domain astronomy, and in particular core collapse supernovae and their massive star progenitors.
 I concentrate on optical and infrared photometry and spectroscopy of these objects, and use post-explosion observations to help constrain the age and mass of the supernova progenitor, and reconstruct the mass loss histories in the final years and decades before explosion.
 Supernovae that interact with the circumstellar material ejected by their progenitor are my personal favorite, as well as supernovae which form dust in the months to years after their explosion.

-Keywords: galaxies: clusters
+Keywords: galaxies: dynamics

 Tom Geballe (North)